 controllers in these architectures allows our customers to concentrate on the value-add aspects of their products.
 Deep expertise on

 these architectures ensures compliance and interoperability in the components we deliver.

 Pigeon Point participates actively in defining the open modular architectures that we target and is a leader in the specification

 development organizations that drive those architectures.

 We aim to be as valuable and dependable as our namesake the Pigeon Point Light Station that has protected shipping along the

 Central California coast for more than 140 years.

-Our main office is located in Oceanside, California, with additional offices in Scotts Valley, California and Moscow, Russia.
+Our main office is located in Carlsbad, California, with additional offices in Scotts Valley, California and Moscow, Russia.

 PICMG, the PCI Industrial Computer Manufacturers Group, is a consortium of over 450 companies who collaboratively develop open

 specifications for high performance telecommunications and industrial computing applications.
 The members of the consortium have a